Hjorthmedh/RGCmorphology/ms/intro.md

 classification is still possible but there will be some miss-classifications.

-Using the fifteen features listed, we can translate each neuron into a fifteen-dimensional feature vector (Figure 2F) which is then a point in feature space.
-A priori it is not certain that all fifteen features should be used in classification.
+Using this approach, we translated each neuron into a fifteen-dimensional feature vector (Figure 2F).  *A priori* it is not certain that all fifteen features should be used in classification.
 With each additional feature, the dimensionality of the feature space increases, causing the data points to be more spread out.
 Adding features with little or no useful information increases the distance between all cells in feature space.
 As more irrelevant features are added, the difference between within-class distance and between-class distance decreases, making the cells harder to classify.
-Another potential complication is that some of the features capture similar properties, leading to correlations between the features.
+Another potential complication is that some features capture similar properties, leading to correlations between the features.
 The pairwise correlations between all features are reported in Table 4.
-For example, mean segment length and mean terminal segment length are highly correlated with each other, but strongly anti-correlated with density of branch points.
-To assess which subset of features would give the best classification we did an exhaustive search using all possible combinations of the fifteen features.
+For example, mean segment length and mean terminal segment length are highly correlated with each other, but strongly anti-correlated with density of branch points

+To assess which subset of features would give the best classification, rather than select the features by trial and error, we did an exhaustive search using all possible combinations of the fifteen features.
 We choose the Naïve Bayes classifier, as initial tests showed that it was fast and had reasonably good classification performance.
-A bootstrap aggregation classifier and Support Vector Machine performed equally well.
+A bootstrap aggregation classifier and support vector machine performed equally well.
 The performance of each set of features was assessed using five-fold cross-validation.
 Because of variations in ranking between individual runs, we repeated this procedure 20 times to get robust results.
-The results from this exploration are shown in Table 5, which shows the best subset for each given number of features.
-Classification performance initially increases with the number of features, however after eight features, additional features were detrimental to performance.
-We found that, in our dataset, stratification depth (relative to soma position) and bistratification distance were poor predictors.
-Here, we opted for a five feature classifier, as adding a sixth feature only marginally improved performance.
+The results from this exploration are shown in Table 5, which shows the classification performance and the feature subset for each given number of features.
+Classification performance initially increases with the number of features, however after eight features, additional features inhibited performance.
+In our dataset, stratification depth (relative to soma position) and bistratification distance were poor predictors.
+On the basis of these results, we selected a five-feature classifier, as adding a sixth feature only marginally improved performance.
 The features used were Dendritic Area, Density of Branch Points, Fractal Dimension, Mean Terminal Segment Length and Soma Area, which gave an average classification rate of 83%.
-By contrast, the baseline for classifier performance when guessing randomly is about 24%.
+By contrast, performance without training would be about 24%.

 ## Assessing the classification

 To get a sense of what the different RGC types looked like we selected a typical and an atypical RGC from each genetic type (Figure 4), based upon the classification of these RGCs.
-Each row in the figure shows two cells: the left being the most typical in the class, and in the right a cell that was incorrectly classified.
+Each row shows two neurons: the left being the most typical in the class, and in the right a neuron that was incorrectly classified.
 We see, for example, that the two Cdh3 RGCs shown look quite different.
 The more typical RGC (left) is more compact while the atypical one (right) occupies a larger area with diffuse dendrites similar to the Hoxd10 RGC.

-As classification was good, but not error-free, we investigated which cells were misclassified using a confusion matrix.
+As classification was good, but not error-free, we investigated whether particular cell types were misclassified using a confusion matrix.
 This matrix displays the different RGC types as rows, and the predicted classes as columns.
 Perfect classification would result in non-zero elements along only the leading diagonal.
 The confusion matrix (Table 6) shows that Hoxd10 and TRHR were the two RGC types that were most difficult to predict, with 21% (6/29) and 44% (4/9) misclassification.
-We can compare this with the confusion matrix from the unsupervised learning (Table 7, using the same five features).
-Here Hoxd10 spans all the five clusters.
-TRHR is restricted to one cluster, but share it with four other RGC types.
+We can compare this with the confusion matrix from clustering using the k-means algorithm (Table 7, using the same five features).
+This clustering result shows us that each RGC type does not neatly fall into its own cluster.
+Only the TRHR type is restricted to one cluster (cluster 4), but that cluster is shared with three other RGC types.
+At the other extreme, neurons from the Hoxd10 type are placed into all five clusters, although the primary split is into two clusters (cluster 1 and 3).
+Therefore, at least with our data, unsupervised discovery of cell types correlates poorly with the known genetic type.

-To better understand why Hoxd10 and TRHR have worse performance we need to look at the feature space.
-For feature spaces of higher dimensions this might be difficult.
-We can pick two or possibly three of the features and plot the RGCs in a subspace of the full feature space.
-Figure 5A shows the RGCs plotted on the Soma Area and Density of Branch Points.
-Here we can see that for these features, TRHR has a large overlap with DRD4 and to some extent Cdh3.
+To better understand why unsupervised clustering is not able to separate the cell types, we need to examine the feature space.
+We can do this by generating scatterplots between each pair of featurs e.g. one shown in Figure 5A, plotting soma area against density of branch points.
+We can observe from this that TRHR has a large overlap with DRD4 and to some extent Cdh3.
 Likewise, Hoxd10 has large overlaps with other genetic types.
+Rather than repeat this procedure for each pair of features (there are 10 scatterplots for a five dimensional feature), we used Principal component analysis to reduce the five-dimensional vectors to two dimensions.
+Figure 5B shows that the majority of the Hoxd10 cells are grouped together into a cluster that partially overlaps with DRD4.
+There are also a few outliers that overlap with CB2 and TRHR.
+This two-dimensional projection confirms our *a priori* belief that there is likely to be a morphological signal that can separate RGCs types, but that the boundaries overlap, as outlined for synthetic data in Figure 3C.

+### Confidence in classification

+To assess the nature of the boundaries between cell types, we returned to the classifer to assess its performance.
+The Naïve Bayes classifier calculates a confidence measure when classifying each RGC.
+If there is only a small overlap between clusters, we expect the classifier to be certain about most of its predictions.
+When the clusters are harder to separate, we expect the classifier's confidence in the predictions to be lower [@Khan2001-71f].
+Figure 5C shows the confidence of the classification for different RGCs, with a higher score signifying a more confident classification.
+Triangles mark the cells that were incorrectly classified.
+There are some misclassified cells with confidences around 0.5, but perhaps more concerning are misclassified RGCs with higher (> 0.8) confidence.
+Each type had one example of a RGC with high posterior probability for the wrong type, except for Hoxd10, which had three.
+One reason for this could be that there is something abnormal about these cells, causing them to appear in the wrong place in feature space.
+However, these cells were visually inspected but nothing unusual was seen.

 ## Hoxd10 contain multiple subtypes

-Why is Hoxd10 performing so poorly compared to other genetic types?
-As noted at the start of the Results, our recent work [@Dhande2013-vp] suggested that Hoxd10 labels multiple types of RGCs, rather than just one type.
+Out of the five RGC types, the Hoxd10 seems to perform poorest in both classification and clustering results.
+As noted at the start of the Results, our recent work [@Dhande2013-vp] suggested that Hoxd10 labels multiple RGC types, rather than just one type.
 This mixing of multiple types might account for why cells in the Hoxd10 class are being misclassified at a relatively high rate.
-By projecting the feature vectors from 5D down to the first two principal components we can observe the different RGCs in relation to each other.
-Principal component analysis (PCA) finds the directions in feature space along which the data has the largest variation.
-Figure 5B shows that the majority of the Hoxd10 cells are grouped together into a cluster that partially overlaps with DRD4.
-There are also a few outliers that overlap with CB2 and TRHR.

 If two or more morphologically distinct RGC types are included in one genetic type, an algorithm that looks for spatial clustering in